 Despite the lack of direct evidence relating to peer support programs, an emerging body of evidence shows that boosting and protecting social support can increase an individual’s capacity to deal with a potentially traumatic event.
 As such, peer support represents one attempt to operationalise social support within organisational structures.

-Using a well-established method of enquiry that canvases opinions of experts in a particular field (the Delphi method; Linstone & Turoff, 1975), Phoenix Australia surveyed an international group of experts and peer support practitioners to ascertain consensus on various aspects of peer support.
-The aim was to achieve consensus on basic issues pertaining to peer support upon which future research can be built.
+Using a well-established method of enquiry that canvases the opinions of experts in a particular field (the Delphi method; Linstone & Turoff, 1975), in 2010-11, Phoenix Australia surveyed an international group of experts and peer support practitioners to ascertain consensus on various aspects of peer support.
+The aim was to achieve consensus on basic issues pertaining to peer support upon which future research can be built, and the peer support guidelines were developed.
 Until an evidence base is developed, these guidelines aim to inform the practice of peer support internationally on the basis of the best available advice from experts and practitioners in the field.

 In 2021, Phoenix Australia was engaged as subject matter experts by the Department of Environment, Land, Water and Planning (DELWP) to undertake a systematic literature review and broad sector review with Australian emergency services and disaster response agencies in order to understand the application and relevance of the peer support guidelines in practice, and how peer support programs might operate within a multi-agency context.
 Three clear outcomes emerged from the reviews:

 - Updates to the best practice guidelines for peer support programs in agencies in the emergency management and response sector

 - A model for a multi-agency approach to peer support

 The research report summarises the evidence and details updates to the peer support guidelines.
 The resulting peer support program self-evaluation tool was piloted with a group of Victorian Government agencies and departments with disaster response functions, who evaluated their existing peer support programs, and was refined following this process.